asoorji/zero_day/README.md

-#VM Using VirtualBox and Bagrant
+#VM Using VirtualBox and Vagrant

 An alternate way to carry out the ALX task is to use a virtual machine instead of your sandbox